 Create a MariaDB Data Source

 The server IP address of NineData has been added to the data source allowlist.
-Please refer to the image below for instructions on how to obtain the server IP address.
+The server IP address can be viewed by selecting the target region in Access Region on the Create Datasource page.

 Make sure you have available data source quota; otherwise, the data source cannot be added.
-You can quickly check your remaining quota at the top-right corner of the NineData console.
+You can check your remaining quota in the NineData Console header.

 On the left navigation pane, click Datasource > Datasource.